Big Wipes antibacterial wipes can be a part of your health and safety strategy

 Big Wipes anticipated these recommendations many years ago.
 Our biodegradable formula contains no artificial preservatives, phosphates or formaldehyde.
 Further, Big Wipes are paraben-free, mainly water-based and comprise less than 0.5% alcohol.

-The Big Wipes 4×4 range has been assessed to the latest EU Regulation 1223/2009 for cosmetic products.
-Furthermore, zero levels of irritation were recorded during controlled testing by dermatologists.
-Read more about our compliance here.
+The Big Wipes 4×4 range has been dermatalogically assessed and approved.
+Dermatologists recorded zero levels of irritation during controlled testing on human volunteers.

-In addition to four powerful cleaning agents, Big Wipes contain four dermatologically tested skin conditioners.
+In addition to four powerful cleaning agents, Big Wipes also contain four skin conditioners.
 Aloe Vera, Lanolin, Vitamin E and Glycerine all help to nourish and protect the skin.

 Surface Cleaning with Big Wipes antibacterial wipes